You Are Empty: Plot

-The information brings the protagonist to the antenna facility where they find the master scientist directly wired into the massive mechanism.
-He congratulates the officer for making it so far, proving to him that the Great Transformation was not entirely a failure as it created a perfect, self-sufficient human who is capable of fighting for themselves.
-The scientist, revealing that he is short on time, tells the officer that they have two choices: stay and rule over what remains of the world or use the antenna to rewind time to before the disaster happens and kill him before he can present the plan to the Soviet leadership.
-To save the world, the officer chooses to rewind time and shoots the scientist in the head, and is then beaten down by Stalin's bodyguards.
-With the calamity averted, the world eventually carries on in real-life continuity.
+The information leads the protagonist to the antenna tower, where he finds the chief scientist wired directly into the massive mechanism.
+The scientist congratulates the officer on making it this far, demonstrating that the "Great Transformation" was not a total failure, as it created a perfect, self-sufficient human being capable of fighting for himself.
+Revealing that he has little time left, the scientist presents the officer with two choices: stay and rule over what remains of the world, or use the antenna to turn back time and prevent the experiment from ever taking place.
+To save the world, the officer chooses to turn back time, returning to the same morning seen in the opening scene, this time, however, he draws his pistol and shoots the scientist in the head, subsequently being beaten by Stalin's bodyguards.
+With the calamity averted, the world proceeds along its actual timeline.